Edifecs Intranet

 Department Pages

-After rolling out the new homepage, each department site collection would receive redesigns for top level pages.
+After rolling out the new homepage, each department site collection received redesigns for top level pages.
 Keeping each site collection at a high level consistent would allow any user to more easily navigate around.
 Before the redesign, each department site collection had its own design, layout, and information architecture.
-Company-wise, there was a general mandate/push that the information on site collections landing pages to be high level, so colleagues in other departments can more easily find information.

 Email Templates

-Company wide emails are sent on a regular basis.
-Event announcements, customer wins, internal classes, etc...
-For a long time in the company's history, not standard email template was enforced.
-The lack of cohesion meant the information being delivered and written to employees was very inconsistent.
-By creating unified email templates for internal use, the company could accomplish a few important goals.
-Spread the new brand.
-Provide consistent and digestible information to employees.
-Each department and email template also gets its own micro-branding to help set each other apart.
+Company-wide emails are sent on a regular basis: event announcements, customer wins, internal classes, etc. For a long time in the company's history, no standard email template was enforced.
+The lack of cohesion meant the information being delivered to employees was very inconsistent.
+By creating unified email templates for internal use, the company could accomplish important goals: spread the new brand, provide consistent and digestible information to employees, and allow each department to have micro-branding to help set each other apart.

 Sample email template